mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 islands.island
 nothing # hide
 ```
-It is evident that upon comparing this result with the flow observable islands, the merging of the two injection measurements at `Bus 3` consolidated the first, second, and third flow observable islands into a single island.
+It is evident that upon comparing this result with the flow observable islands, the merging of the two injection measurements at `Bus 2` and `Bus 3` consolidated the first, second, and third flow observable islands into a single island.

 ---